polyaxon/polyaxon/docs/configuration/introduction.md

 ---

 For self-hosted Polyaxon users, a custom configuration file can be used to override Polyaxon's default behaviour.
-This guides provides you with a range of options to configure your publication to suit your needs.
+This guides provides you with a range of options to configure your deployment to suit your needs.